 Hey everybody, or what few of you are actually going to read this little story.
 This was a rabidly veracious plot bunny that popped into my head one night while I tried to go to sleep.
 The main point of writing this is to experiment with 1st person present tense.
 The other point is to delve into the idea of post war complications for people.
 I will try to keep cannon, but I might not always be able to.

-Warnings: Some crude language, trigger possibility, depression, PTSD, implied self-harm, and whatever my dark mind will come up with.
+Warnings: Some STRONGLY OFFENSIVE and crude language, trigger possibility, depression, PTSD, implied self-harm, and whatever my dark mind will come up with.
 I do not condone cutting or any other self harm.
 It's a serious issue.
-This is also out of character, but just deal with it or you don't actually have to read it.
+This is also out of character, but just deal with it, or you don't actually have to read it.

-Disclaimer: No matter how much I wish I was that immortal god, Michael Buckley, I am not, and have no ownership of the Sisters Grimm.
+Disclaimer: No matter how much I wish I was Michael Buckley, I am not, and have no ownership of the Sisters Grimm.
 I am poor, and as far as I know, nobody's paying me to write this.

 Chapter 1: No Power Here